bcorporal/brain-games/README.md

 When you click the start button a timer starts and you have 30 seconds to answer the questions.

 If the answer to a question is incorrect, 5 seconds is subtracted from the clock.

-When all questions are answered or the timer reaches 0, the game is over.
+Correct answers will add an additional 7 seconds.

 When the game is over you can save your initials and score.